emresurmeli/AI-for-Web-Development-Students/README.md

 📌 **Exercise:**
 - Research and compare different GPT models (ChatGPT, Claude, Gemini, etc.).
+- In Slack, tell us about their differences.
 - Create a custom GPT tailored for a web development task.
+Show us your prompt.

 ---